fanhuan/en/_posts/2014-07-09-Annotation-of-transcripts.md

 VUX3ZDXW014: 63_64.fa 00:11:52

 The fact that the middle ones failed before the first one suggest it might not be a problem with CPU time limitation.
-After a while the last one failed as well.
+After a while the last one failed as well, followed by the first one.
 Cannot find other info on this error.
 Alright!
 Download the whole database!

+By reading the [BLAST database documentation](ftp://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html), it seems like that I should be able to download the database by using a perl script called update_blastdb.pl.
+But you need to install perl-doc.

+Helpful options of update_blastdb.pl

+	--showall Show all available pre-formatted BLAST databases (default: false).
+The output of this option lists the database names which should be used when requesting downloads or updates using this script.
+   However there is no option to specify which database to download...
+Also this option failed with error message:

+    $ update_blastdb.pl --showall
+	  Connected to NCBI
+	  Use of uninitialized value $retval[0] in concatenation (.) or string at /home/heather/bin/update_blastdb.pl line 134.

+Other opitons:

+	--passive
+         Use passive FTP, useful when behind a firewall (default: false).

+	--decompress
+         Downloads, decompresses the archives in the current working directory, and deletes the downloaded archive to save disk space, while preserving the archive checksum files (default: false).
+Note: Using this option may require more computing resources than using your system's native decompression tool(s).

+Did not work.
+Download the database directly from ftp.
+Target: refseq_rna.*tar.gz     | NCBI Transcript reference sequences

+	$ wget ftp://ftp.ncbi.nih.gov/blast/db/refseq_rna.03.tar.gz

+untar, blast:

+	$ tblastx -db refseq_rna -query nohit_FFtRosa.0708.tblastx.xml.fa -num_threads 12 -outfmt 5 -evalue 1e-10 -out FFtref.0708.tblastx.xml &
+	[1] 39530
+	$ BLAST Database error: Could not find volume or alias file (refseq_rna.00) referenced in alias file (/home/heather/Projects/Ficus/Transcriptome/blast/refseq_rna).

+I should download 00, 01 and 02 as well?
+I thought it was only numbering and 03 is newest version!